 They're often more than willing to barter, trade goods or services or make deals, especially if they have extras of something that will otherwise go bad.
 You can also often get huge savings if you ask about "canning grade" produce.
 These are the fruits and veggies that don't make it to the store or farmer's market because of blemishes or imperfections.
 We've purchased misshapen (but otherwise perfect) green and red peppers for pennies from one local farm family and then froze them for use all year (here are instructions on how to flash freeze fresh produce to retain the colors, flavor and nutrition).

 Some meals are very affordable even when you use organic ingredients (such as pastas, stir-fries and soups).
 Use meal planning to reduce food waste, so those organic goodies don't rot in the produce drawer before you use them up.
 Re-purpose leftovers in soups or stir-fries.
 Stretch foods to get the most from every item.
-For instance, keep a container in the freezer for vegetable trimmings (such as woody asparagus or broccoli spears, mushroom stems and carrot tops) and boil it all for vegetable stock when it gets full (see The freezer stock bag: How to make free homemade broth from veggie scraps).
+For instance, keep a container in the freezer for vegetable trimmings (such as woody asparagus or broccoli spears, mushroom stems and carrot tops) and boil it all for vegetable stock when it gets full.
 Likewise, boil chicken and turkey carcasses or ham bones for broth and store the broth in jars in the freezer (leave space on top for expansion).
 Also learn to use every part of your fresh produce (see Root to stem cooking: How to use every part of your produce).

 Thrive and the Green Polka Dot Box are two members-only online stores that deliver organic foods right to your door at good savings.
 I have had memberships to both and ultimately kept my membership to Thrive because I find better deals there on organic products that our family buys.
 For 25% off your first order at Thrive, click here (affiliate link).
 See Is the Green Polka Dot Box worth the cost of membership? for my write-up about the pros and cons of TGPDB, which can be a great option for other families.
 Both of these services can be great for smaller families especially, if you are not able to buy in bulk and just want one or two of each item.